idd-krk/idd-krk.github.io/README.md

 Filter/Search by course types
-**dropdown menu with filtered results ex: Maya, Photoshop, Illustrator, Atom/VsCode. etc** Including learning outcomes and software that would be used
+**dropdown menu with filtered results ex: Maya, Photoshop, Illustrator, Atom/VsCode. etc** Including learning outcomes and software that would be used and descriptions of each course
  - Gaming
  - Tech
  - Marketing / Business